Castlery | May 15, 2023

 To add on, Percale is easy to care for and can be machine washed and dried.

 Supima cotton is a high-quality type of cotton that is grown in the United States.
-It is known for its long staple fibres, which make it stronger, softer, and more durable than regular cotton.
+It is known for its long staple fibers, which make it stronger, softer, and more durable than regular cotton.

 Supima cotton sheets are also highly breathable and have a silky smooth feel to them.
 Due to their high thread count, they are typically more expensive than regular cotton sheets, but offer great quality and comfort.